 Long-term treatment with prednisone can cause a number of side effects.
 You can minimize these problems by taking the following steps:

 - Protect your bones.
-Ask your doctor how much vitamin D and calcium you need in your diet, and discuss whether you need to take any supplements.
+Ask your doctor how much vitamin D and calcium you need in your diet, and discuss whether you should take supplements.

 - Exercise.
 Exercise can help you maintain a healthy weight, which is important when you're taking corticosteroid medications that can cause weight gain.
 Strength training and weight-bearing exercises such as walking and jogging also help improve bone health.

 - Stop smoking.
-This is one of the most significant things you can do for your overall health.
-By itself, smoking causes serious health problems.
-It also makes problems you already have worse and can increase the side effects of medications you're taking.
+This is one of the most important things you can do for your overall health.
+Besides causing serious health problems, smoking also worsens problems you have and can increase side effects of medications.

-- Adopt a healthy diet.
+- Eat a healthy diet.
 Steroids can cause high blood sugar levels and, eventually, type 2 diabetes.
-It helps to include in your diet foods that help keep blood sugar stable, such as fruits, vegetables and whole grains.
+Eat foods that help keep blood sugar stable, such as fruits, vegetables and whole grains.

 Coping and support

-- Educate yourself about Churg-Strauss syndrome.
-The more you know, the better prepared you may be to deal with complications or recurrences.
-Besides talking to your doctor, you may want to talk to a counselor or medical social worker.
+- Build a support system.
+Family and friends can help tremendously.
+You might also want to talk to a counselor or medical social worker who's familiar with the disease.
 Or you may find it helpful to talk to other people with Churg-Strauss syndrome.